Best Practices: Testifying in Court

 Prior to serving in this capacity, Rochelle was engaged in the private practice of law for 16 years, focusing on juvenile and family law issues.
 She has represented parents and children in all facets of juvenile practice, with specific emphasis on guardian ad litem work.
 Rochelle also has served on the Lucas County Juvenile Court Citizen Review Board, Lucas County Juvenile Court Closure Board, and has taught in the Department of Sociology and Anthropology at the University of Toledo since 2002.

 Emily joined Lucas County CASA after six years in private practice.
 While her legal work covered several areas of law, she focused her practice on juvenile law and guardian ad litem work.
-Emily’s prior experience as the Supervisor of the Assessment and Investigation Unit of an Ohio public children services agency offers valuable insight to the overlap of Ohio’s child welfare and justice systems.
+Emily’s prior experience as the Supervisor of the Assessment and Investigation Unit of an Ohio public children services agency offers valuable insight to the overlap of Ohio’s child welfare nd justice systems.

-Handout: Best Practices Testifying in Court
+Best Practices Testifying in Court